cal-cs184-student/hw-webpages-sp24-RuhaoT/docs/Homework1/Task3.md

 # Task 3: Transforms

 ## SVG Design
-The overall idea is to design a robot with black hair, yellow skin, grey trousers and T-shirt with Berkeley's iconic orange and blue color.
-The posture of robot is standing with right arm on the waist and left arm waiving.
+The overall idea is to design a robot with black hair, yellow skin, grey trousers and a T-shirt with Berkeley's iconic orange and blue color.
+The posture of robot is standing with right arm on the waist and left arm waving.

 ## Setting up colors
-With the help of palette software, the RGB code of colors are obtained:
+With the help of palette software, the RGB code of colors is obtained:

 - :material-checkbox-blank-circle:{ style="color:#000000" } Black: #000000
 - :material-checkbox-blank-circle:{ style="color:#f3cb81" } Yellow: #f3cb81